Ask a doctor about a prescription for INSUCOR 10 mg TABLETS

 Each tablet contains 10 mg of nebivolol, equivalent to 10.9 mg of nebivolol hydrochloride.

-Biconvex, non-coated, circular tablets with a white color, bearing the legend “G” and “N” engraved on opposite sides of a groove on one side, and smooth on the other.
+Biconvex, uncoated, circular, white tablets with the inscription “G” and “N” engraved on either side of a score line on one side, and smooth on the other.
 The tablet can be divided into two equal halves.

 Glenmark Arzneimittel GmbH